aswiniab/blog/_posts/2020-07-26-arbitrage-pricing-model.markdown

 To model the stock return, we first gather the input data and apply data transformations.
 With the transformed data, we use a linear regression model to explain the relationship between the predictors and the stock return.

 #### 3.1 Data gathering
-To prepare for analysis and model development, the following data from March 1986 till March 2018 were collected and cleaned:
+To prepare for analysis and model development, the following data since March 1986 were collected and cleaned:
+* MICROSOFT: closing value (currency in USD) of Microsoft soft on 1st day of the month.
+* SANDP: closing value of S&P500 (currency in USD) on 1st day of the month.
+* CPI: monthly data on consumer price index
+* INDPRO:The Industrial Production Index (INDPRO) is an economic indicator that measures real output for all facilities located in the United States manufacturing,
+  mining, and electric, and gas utilities.
+* USTB3M: the monthly average of US Treasury Bill Yield (in percentage) for 3 months maturity
+* USTB10Y: the monthly average of US Treasury Bill Yield (in percentage) for 10 year maturity in percentage
+* M1SUPPLY: the monthly average seasonally adjusted M1 money stock value in billions of dollars
+* CCREDIT: Total Consumer Credit Owned and Securitized, Outstanding monthly end of period data in billions of dollars not seasonally adjusted
+* BMINUSA: Moody's Seasoned Baa Corporate Bond Minus Federal Funds Rate monthly data on percent units not seasonally adjusted.
+BMINUSA is calculated as the spread between [Moody's Seasoned Baa Corporate Bond](https://fred.stlouisfed.org/series/BAA) and [Effective Federal Funds Rate](https://fred.stlouisfed.org/series/EFFRM)

 |Data|Abbreviation|Source|
 |:---:|:---:|:---:|